cdluminate/ProdL/ProdL.md

 of embedded devices, the server side may be running Dropbear, which is another SSH implementation that implements the protocol-level compatibility.

 ### 0.7.2.
-Mosh -- Remote Terminal App that Supports Intermittent Connectivity
+Mosh -- Supporting Intermittent Connectivity

 Working through SSH under a problematic network condition is definitely frustrating.
 We can use `mosh` to avoid reconnecting the server again and